Menu

 • Increasing my exercise frequency to include more long walks in nature.

-I do want to say that I’m not expecting my dose of thyroid medication to decrease with my Hashimoto’s being in remission.
+I’m not expecting my dose of thyroid medication to decrease as a result of my Hashimoto’s being in remission.
 If it happens then it happens, but I find it easier to see that as a plus if it does just so happen, but not something I’m going to fixate on or obsess about achieving.

 We’re Not All The Same